MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/commands/stash.md

 $ git stash show [STASH_REF]
 ```

+### Diff

-Show the diff of a stash.
+Show the diff or "patch" of a stash.

 ```sh
 $ git stash show [STASH_REF] -p
 ```

-## Unstash
+## Apply

-### Pop
+### Apply and drop

-Apply and remove from the stashes.
+Apply the stash, then _remove_ from the stashes.

 ```sh
 $ git stash pop [STASH_REF]
 ```

-### Apply
+### Apply and keep

-Apply the stash, but also keep it on the stash pile.
+Apply the stash, but _keep_ it on the stash pile.

 ```sh
 $ git stash apply [STASH_REF]
 ```

-Then you can get rid of your changes to get back to a clean state, then apply your stash again.
+If you need to, you can get rid of your changes to get back to a clean state, then apply your stash again.

 ```sh
 $ git reset --hard
 $ git stash apply
 ```

-Or you can commit your changes and drop the stash, since you no longer need it.
+Or you can commit your changes and drop the stash, if you no longer need it.

 ```sh
 $ git commit .